arackaf/easy-express-controllers/README.md

 Inside the controller method the following methods from the response object will be directly available through `this`: `send`, `sendFile`, `json`, `jsonp`.
 The original request and response objects are also available through `this.request` and `this.response` respectively.

 Method parameters are parsed from the request and set for you.
 Matching values are added if found on `request.params`, `request.query`, and `request.body` in that order of precedence: a matching value from `request.params` will be passed over a matching value from `request.body`.
-This will not work with ES6 default parameter values yet, but Node doesn't even support that at the moment.
+This will not work with ES6 default parameter values yet, but Node doesn't even support them at the moment.
+The search for a matching parameter name is case insensitive.

 **NOTE**: to ensure parameter parsing works make sure you have your middleware setup appropriately: